DongGuk-Seo/DongGuk-Seo/README.md

+Introduction 😎
 - 👋 Hi, I’m DongGuk-Seo
 - 👀 I’m interested in Data Analyst/Data Science/A.I And Back-End Skills
 - 🌱 I'm currently learning about data analyst skills and some Back-End skills by entering an academy.

 My skills 🤖